-CO2 is the primary greenhouse gas, which is naturally present in the atmosphere, but the concentration of the gas is being greatly increased through human activities.
-CO2 is released through the combustion of fossil fuels, by transport, power and industrial activities, but also from land-use change.
-In order to reduce CO2 emissions to the atmosphere, carbon capture and storage (CCS) technologies are available to selectively capture CO2 from the waste gases of power production and industrial processes, which can be subsequently transported and stored in deep geological formations (>2000 meters underground), isolating it from the atmosphere permanently.
+CO2 (carbondioxide gas) is the primary greenhouse gas, which is naturally present in the atmosphere, but the concentration of the gas is being greatly increased through human activities.
+CO2 is released through the combustion of fossil fuels, by transport, power plants and industrial activities, among others.
+In order to reduce CO2 emissions to the atmosphere, carbon capture, utilisation and storage (CCUS) technologies are available to selectively capture CO2 from the waste gases of power production and industrial processes, which can be subsequently transported and stored in deep geological formations (>1000 meters underground), isolating it from the atmosphere permanently.

 The government aims for a low-CO2 economy in the Netherlands by 2050.
 CO2 capture and permanent storage (CCS) is an essential part of the Climate Agreement and necessary to achieve the 2030 climate target.
 As a bridging technology, CCS contributes to the transition to cost-efficient production technologies that emit less CO2 and thus contributes to the energy transition and the sustainability of industry.
 In the short term, the development of large-scale CCS projects is necessary for the implementation of government policy.